 Middle school is one of the most emotionally-charged seasons in every human’s life.
 Bringing up this rite of passage, from elementary age to high school, is always a good way to create lively conversation between adults.
-Although it’s a season of life that most of us are glad to leave behind, there’s just something about sharing those vivid, awkward memories that make us both laugh and cringe all at the same time.
+Although it’s a season of life that most of us are glad to leave behind, there’s just something about sharing those vivid, awkward memories of middle school anxiety that make us both laugh and cringe at the same time.

-However, the mother of a middle school student needs every little bit of help available when she sends her “just yesterday they started school” child out the door…knowing full well that today might possibly be the day that her sweet baby is devoured by the middle school monster.
+However, the mother of a child in the midst of middle school anxiety needs every little bit of help available when she sends her “just yesterday they started school” child out the door…knowing full well that today might possibly be the day that her sweet baby is devoured by the middle school monster.
 So instead of just biting your own nails in empathy, find a few unemotional moments with your middle schooler (yes, they still exist) and walk through a few of the helpful tips below.
 If you do, you may end up saving them from a monster or two.

 Tip Number 1